Do you remember a time when you didn’t have a cell phone?

 Although we are all accustomed to having smartphones in our life, there was a time, not so long ago, where we just didn’t have such convenient lines of communication.

-In this guide, we go right back to the very beginning to see how we got to the modern day smartphones such as the iPhones and the Samsung Galaxies.
+In this guide, we go right back to the very beginning and glance at cell phones through the years, to see how we got to the modern day smartphones such as the iPhones and the Samsung Galaxies.

 Come with us as we explore the development of the mobile phone and travel through the history of this life changing device!

 Cell phones began to gain popularity in the 1990s, although their history dates back to the earlier decades.
 The first true mobile phone call was made in 1973 by Martin Cooper, a Motorola researcher and executive, but it took about a decade for cell phones to become commercially available.

 Motorola developed the first portable cell phone in 1973.
 The hand-held device was shaped like a brick and weighed around 2.4 pounds.
 It was called the DynaTAC 8000X and is considered as the original cell phone.

 The device only operated for a maximum of 30 minutes talk time, and that was with a huge 10 hours of charging!